how1219/Bookkeeping_Application/README.md

 Features are:
 - recording spending
 - recording incomes
-- calculating daily total spending
+- calculating total spending
-- calculating daily total incomes
+- calculating total incomes
-- clearly displaying financial summary with dates
+- clearly displaying financial summary with date
-- allowing to note the source of income and where the money is spent
+- allowing to note where the money is spent

 ## Target user groups
 This application will be more targeted to **young people** (such as college students) who have a small expenses but